StyrbjornKall/kristianssonlabpage/README.md

 	  ```
 	  Replace `main` with the branch name if your repository uses a different default branch.

-	Note: Ensure you have the necessary permissions to push changes to the repository.
+	  Note: You who are collaborators have push rights, this means you will overwrite the repo(!).

 7. **View the Updated Webpage**:
 	- The repository is configured for GitHub Pages, the changes will automatically reflect on the hosted webpage.